-We love talking about all things gardening and water conservation though landscape change!
-Submit your question(s) for the xeric plant enthusiasts – aka the Garden In a Box team – to: GardenInfo@ResourceCentral.org, and sign up for our monthly Garden In A Box newsletter for more helpful tips and answers!
-(Scroll to the bottom of this web page to sign up)
+We love talking about all things gardening and water conservation through landscape change!
+Submit your question(s) for the waterwise plant enthusiasts – aka the Garden In a Box team – to GardenInfo@ResourceCentral.org, and sign up for our monthly Garden In A Box newsletter for more helpful tips and answers!
+(Visit our Garden In A Box homepage to sign up)

-3. Be sure to continue watering until it’s warm enough to turn your sprinklers on.
-March is likely still too early to turn your sprinkler system on for the season as Colorado will still have below freezing nights through April, so it’s important to make sure your plants are receiving enough water right now.
-Water your plants when the temps outside is above 40 degrees, we’ve had a few dry days in a row, and there isn’t any snow covering your beds.
+April is likely still too early to turn your sprinkler system on for the season as Colorado will likely have below-freezing nights, sometimes through early May, so it’s important to make sure your plants are receiving enough water right now.
+Water your plants when the temps outside are above 40 degrees, we’ve had a few dry days in a row, and there isn’t any snow covering your beds.

 5. As you walk around your garden beds, take the time to weed a little bit at a time.